-The site extends to approximately 0.97 hectares, broadly rectangular in shape, and is currently comprises the GII listed Weir Mill complex.
-The site is bisected by the Grade II Railway Viaduct, which oversails the site, including four of its supporting piers located within the site boundary.
+The site extends to approximately 0.97 hectares, is broadly rectangular in shape and currently comprises the Grade II listed Weir Mill complex.
+The site is bisected by the Grade II\ Railway Viaduct, which oversails the site, including four of its supporting piers located within the site boundary.
 The site is contained by Astley Street to the east, King Street West to the west, Chestergate to the south and the steep sided banks of the River Mersey to the north.

-The site occupies a prominent position within the Town Centre and is located within the Weirside Neighbourhood of the adopted Stockport Town Centre West Strategic Regeneration Framework (SRF), fronting Chestergate and close to the bus station and permitted Interchange.
+The site occupies a prominent position within the Town Centre and is located within the Weirside Neighbourhood in the adopted Stockport Town Centre West Strategic Regeneration Framework (SRF).
+It fronts both Chestergate and King Street West and is adjacent to the former bus station and new Transport Interchange development currently under construction.
 The site is located in a highly sustainable location near to public transport hubs, is on a vehicular route providing access to the M60 motorway from the south and east of the Town Centre and is easily accessible by foot and cycle.
 The site is highly visible from passengers of the railway line.

 The site currently comprises a number of existing buildings ranging in height from single storey, to between 5 and 6 storeys for the main mill buildings, each of varying quality.
 The collection of buildings on site has developed over time and are positioned around the central area which is currently used for parking.
-The buildings comprise a variety of established uses including industrial, warehousing and leisure uses.
-A number of the buildings are also vacant and have been for some time.
+The buildings were previously occupied by a variety of established uses including industrial, warehousing and leisure uses.
+A number of the buildings on the site have however been vacant for some time.

-The site is best appreciated in its context, however the following annotated aerial photograph should assist with an understanding of the existing complex and location of buildings.
-There are currently 12 individual buildings on site, which together form the Grade II listed Weir Mill complex, built in the late 1700s.
+The site is best appreciated in its context, however, the following annotated aerial photograph should assist with an understanding of the existing complex and location of buildings.
+There are currently 12 individual buildings on site, which together form the Grade II listed Weir Mill complex, that was first developed in the late 1700s.
 The viaduct can easily be seen running through the following photo.